chsasank/chsasank.github.io/_posts/random/2020-10-10-writing-maketh-man.md

 twitter_image: https://chsasank.github.io/assets/images/writing/vikash.jpg
 ---

 The covid-19 situation has given all of us a hard time - both for our physical and mental health.
 We have been forced to lose a part of our identities.
 I used to be an avid hiker - especially in the monsoon.
-This season, I could go only for one trek<label for="sn-1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-1" class="margin-toggle"/><span class="margin-toggle sidenote-number"></span><span class="sidenote">Here in India, we call hiking *trekking*</span>.
+This season, I could go only for one trek<label for="sn-1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-1" class="margin-toggle"/><span class="sidenote">Here in India, we call hiking *trekking*</span>.
 It was a short and beautiful hike near Mumbai.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">